The Shadows

-The Shadows (originally known as the Drifters) were an English instrumental rock group, who dominated the British popular music charts in the late 1950s and early 1960s, in the pre-Beatles era.
+The Shadows (originally known as the Drifters between 1958 and 1959) were an English instrumental rock group, who dominated the British popular music charts in the pre-Beatles era from the late 1950s to the early 1960s.
 They served as the backing band for Cliff Richard from 1958 to 1968, and have joined him for several reunion tours.

-The Shadows have had 69 UK chart singles from the 1950s to the 2000s, 35 credited to the Shadows and 34 to Cliff Richard and the Shadows.
+The Shadows had 69 UK chart singles from the 1950s to the 2000s, 35 as the Shadows and 34 as Cliff Richard and the Shadows, ranging from pop, rock, surf rock and ballads with a jazz influence.
 The group, who were in the forefront of the UK beat-group boom, were the first backing band to emerge as stars.

 As pioneers of the four-member instrumental format, the band consisted of lead guitar, rhythm guitar, bass guitar and drums.
-Their range covers pop, rock, surf rock and ballads with a jazz influence.
+The Shadows built their signature sound on Fender guitars and Vox amplifiers, but around 1964, they replaced their Fenders with Burns guitars, with Bruce Welch citing tuning issues as the main reason.

-The core members from 1958 to present are guitarists Hank Marvin and Bruce Welch and drummer Brian Bennett (who has been with the group since 1961) with various bassists and occasionally keyboardists through the years.
-Along with the Fender and the Burns guitars, another cornerstone of the Shadows sound was the Vox amplifier.
+The core members from 1958 to the present are guitarists Hank Marvin and Bruce Welch and drummer Brian Bennett (who has been with the group since 1961) with various bassists and occasionally keyboardists through the years.

-Around 1964, the Shadows replaced the Fender with the Burns, Bruce Welch citing tuning issues as the main reason.

 The Shadows hits

-The Shadows' number one hits include "Apache", "Kon-Tiki", "Wonderful Land", "Foot Tapper" and "Dance On!".
+The Shadows' number-one hits include "Apache", "Kon-Tiki", "Wonderful Land", "Foot Tapper" and "Dance On!".
 Although these and most of their best-remembered hits were instrumentals, the group also recorded occasional vocal numbers, and hit the UK top ten with the group-sung "Don't Make My Baby Blue" in 1965.
 Four other vocal songs by the Shadows also made the UK charts.
 They disbanded in 1968, but reunited in the 1970s for further commercial success.

-The Shadows are the fifth most successful act on the UK Singles Chart, behind Elvis Presley, the Beatles, Cliff Richard and Madonna.
-The Shadows and Cliff Richard & the Shadows each have had four No. 1 selling EPs.
+Up to 2007 The Shadows were the fifth-most successful act on the UK Singles Chart, behind Elvis Presley, the Beatles, Cliff Richard and Madonna.
+The Shadows and Cliff Richard & the Shadows each have had four No. 1–selling EPs.